tullebulle/NNSaddleFinder/README.md

 ## NNSaddleFinder

 The `NNSaddleFinder` class is designed to locate saddle points in a potential energy landscape using a neural network approach.
-It leverages PyTorch for automatic differentiation and Hessian computation.
+It leverages PyTorch for automatic differentiation .
 The class is initialized with a potential function, an initial guess for the saddle point, and optional parameters such as a gradient function, saddle index, step size, momentum, and device type (CPU or GPU).

 ### Key Methods:
 - `gradient(x)`: Computes the gradient of the potential at a given point `x`.